 - d) Designate centers of excellence as defined by the Board of Regents which have received a favorable academic assessment from the Board of Regents and have demonstrated substantial progress toward meeting the following goals: - i.
 Percent of eligible programs with either mandatory or recommended status that are current discipline accredited.

 SCLTC has 23 programs offered over 4 campuses.
-Of the 23 programs, nine programs have mandatory or recommended accreditation.
-There are six programs that have the accreditation; three programs are not currently accredited.
+Of the 23 programs, 15 programs have mandatory or recommended accreditation.
+There are 11 programs that have obtained accreditation; four programs are not currently accredited.